vidispine/hull/hull/doc/transformations.md

 Produces:

-The processed result of exeuting `tpl` on the string.
+The processed result of executing `tpl` on the string.
 Depending on where this transformation is used this can be a dictionary, a string or an array of strings.